alifiroozi80/CKA/CKA/README.md

   cp config dev-tom.conf
   ```
 * then open the file and change all the `kubernetes-admin` to `dev-tom`
-* Then under the `user` section, you have two keys: `client-certificate-data` & `client-key-data` that we have to change
+* Then, under the `user` section, you have two keys: `client-certificate-data` & `client-key-data` that we have to
+  change
   & config, for that, we have two options (We'll see them both):
     1) Reference Files
     2) Include base64-encoded content

 #### 1) Reference Files:

-change the keys like so:
+Change the keys like so:

 ```yaml
 # [ ... ]